Fisting

 Before starting, it helps to talk about:

-Expectations around pace, pressure, and duration
+Expectations around pace and duration

 Aftercare needs

-Good preparation usually includes:
+Helpful preparation often includes:

-Clean hands with short, smooth nails
+Clean hands and make sure you have short, smooth nails

 Removing rings, watches, or anything that could scratch